lorenzflow/lorenzwolf-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Lorenz, a recent graduate from the MSc Statistics at Imperial College London.
+I am Lorenz, a recent graduate from the MSc Statistics at Imperial College London currently looking for PhD opportunities.
 I wrote my dissertation on Variational Autoencoders on Hilbert Spaces to generate functional data, which allowed me to combine ideas from functional analysis and deep learning.
 I was fortunate to be supervised by {{< staticref "https://www.ma.imperial.ac.uk/~aduncan/" "newtab" >}}Dr Andrew Duncan{{< /staticref >}} at Imperial College London and the Turing Institute.

 Generally, my studies focused on Statistical Machine Learning as well as Simulation Methods and Computational Statistics.
-Prior to the MSc I completed my BSc in Mathematics with Statistics also at Imperial College London.
+I was fortunate to be supported by the Basil Furneaux Memorial Scholarship throughout the MSc.
+Prior to the MSc, I completed my BSc in Mathematics with Statistics also at Imperial College London.

 On the application side I am interested in applications of Machine Learning and AI to Health Care among others.